4Soft-de/harness-browser3d/projects/harness-browser3d-library/README.md

 Apply settings by inserting an array of `SettingsAPIStruct` objects into the `settings` property.
 Include SettingsAPIStruct from `api\structs.ts`.

+### Load Geometries

+Default geometries can be replaced by supplied geometries.
+Set `geometryMode` to `GeometryModeAPIEnum.loaded` and set `geometryParser` to a function that parses the string data into a `Scene` object.
+Open the geometry files and push their contents into the `graphics` array on a `Harness` object and add the harness.

 ### Additional API

 A `HarnessBrowser3dLibraryAPI` object is used to invoke certain actions, like resetting the camera.
 It is passed in the `initialized` event directly after the component has been initialized.
 Include HarnessBrowser3dLibraryAPI from `api\api.ts`.